How Far in Advance Should You Book Flights? (2026 Guide)

 - What if I need to book a flight for next week?

-- Expect to pay a premium of 20-60% over optimal-window prices.
+- Expect to pay a premium of substantial over optimal-window prices.
 Your best options: check consolidator fares (which access inventory not visible on public sites), look at nearby airports, or consider flexible dates if possible.
 Tuesday-Wednesday departures are cheapest for last-minute domestic.